chinapedia/wikipedia.abstract.en/Page/Marsupial.md

 Evolution

-Djarthia_murgonensis.jpg of _Djarthia murgonensis_, Australia's oldest marsupial fossils[53]]] 170 px
+of _Djarthia murgonensis_, Australia's oldest marsupial fossils[53]]]

 The relationships among the three extant divisions of mammals (monotremes, marsupials, and placentals) were long a matter of debate among taxonomists.[54]
 Most morphological evidence comparing traits such as number and arrangement of teeth and structure of the reproductive and waste elimination systems as well as most genetic and molecular evidence favors a closer evolutionary relationship between the marsupials and placental mammals than either has with the monotremes.[55]

-Phylogenetic_tree_of_marsupials_derived_from_retroposon_data_-_journal.pbio.1000436.g002.png of marsupials derived from retroposon data[56]]] The ancestors of marsupials, part of a larger group called metatherians, probably split from those of placental mammals (eutherians) during the mid-Jurassic period, though no fossil evidence of metatherians themselves are known from this time.[57]
+of marsupials derived from retroposon data[56]]] The ancestors of marsupials, part of a larger group called metatherians, probably split from those of placental mammals (eutherians) during the mid-Jurassic period, though no fossil evidence of metatherians themselves are known from this time.[57]
 From DNA and protein analyses, the time of divergence of the two lineages has been estimated to be around 100 to 120 mya.[58]
 Fossil metatherians are distinguished from eutherians by the form of their teeth; metatherians possess four pairs of molar teeth in each jaw, whereas eutherian mammals (including true placentals) never have more than three pairs.[59]
 Using this criterion, the earliest known metatherian is _Sinodelphys szalayi_, which lived in China around 125 mya.[60]
 This makes it a contemporary to some early eutherian species which have been found in the same area.[61]
 While placental fossils dominate in Asia, marsupial fossils occur in larger numbers in North America.[62]

 The oldest metatherian fossils are found in present-day China.[63]
 About 100 mya, the supercontinent Pangaea was in the process of splitting into the northern continent Laurasia and the southern continent Gondwana, with what would become China and Australia already separated by the Tethys Ocean.
 From there, metatherians spread westward into modern North America (still attached to Eurasia), where the earliest true marsupials are found.
 Marsupials are difficult to distinguish from other fossils, as they are characterized by aspects of the reproductive system which do not normally fossilize (including pouches) and by subtle changes in the bone and tooth structure that show a metatherian is part of the marsupial crown group (the most exclusive group that contains all living marsupials).
 The earliest definite marsupial fossil belongs to the species _Peradectes minor_, from the Paleocene of Montana, dated to about 65 million years ago.[64]
 From their point of origin in Laurasia, marsupials spread to South America, which was possibly connected to North America at around 65 mya through a ridge that has since moved on to become the Caribbean Archipelago.[65][66]
 Laurasian marsupials eventually died off, for not entirely clear reasons; convention has it that they disappeared due to competition with placentals, but this is no longer accepted to be the primary reason.[67]